 Everyone you add to a workspace needs a Power BI Pro license.
 In the workspace, these users can all collaborate on dashboards and reports that you plan to publish to a wider audience, or even to your entire organization.
 If you want to distribute content to others inside your organization, you can assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 Publishing reports to new workspace experience has stricter enforcement existing licensing rules.
 Users who try to publish from Power BI Desktop or other clients tools without a Pro license see the error "Only users with Powre BI Pro licenses can publish to this workspace."

 How are the new workspaces different from current workspaces?

 With the new workspaces, we're redesigning some features.
-Here are the changes you can expect to be permanent along with the preview.
+Here are the changes you can expect to be permanent.

-- Creating workspaces won't create corresponding entities in Office 365 like current workspaces do.
-(You can still add an Office 365 group to your workspace by assigning it a role).
+- Creating these workspaces won't create Office 365 groups like classic workspaces do.
+However, you can now use an Office 365 group to give users access to your workspace by assigning it a role.

-- You can create an organizational content pack from a current workspace.
+- You can create an organizational content pack from a classic workspace.
 You can't create one from the new workspaces.

-- You can consume an organizational content pack from a current workspace.
+- You can consume an organizational content pack from a classic workspace.
 You can’t consume one from the new workspaces.